xinwenfu/VChat_Brute_Force/README.md

 ### Rewriting the ROP chain
-Since we will be searching for the base of the `ntdll.dll` library, we need to rewrite the ROP chain so the addresses of instructions are in the format of **base + offset** because the offset of functions and their instructions in the loaded DLL do not change in relation to each other and the base address of the DLL.
+Since we will be searching for the base of the `combase.dll` library, we need to rewrite the ROP chain so the addresses of instructions are in the format of **base + offset** because the offset of functions and their instructions in the loaded DLL do not change in relation to each other and the base address of the DLL.
 Here, *base* is a variable, and offset is a constant because, as mentioned earlier, this will not change unless the DLL is recompiled.
 The offset for each instruction can be calculated using the following formula: *offset = instruction address - base*.

 > [!IMPORTANT]
 > Don't update the Windows 10/11 virtual machine between generation and use otherwise the ROP chain generated might be different.
 [How to Turn Off Automatic Updates on Windows 10](https://www.cleverfiles.com/howto/disable-update-windows-10.html)